kubeshop/botkube/CONTRIBUTING.md

 ## Compile BotKube from source code

-Before you proceed, make sure you have installed BotKube Slack/Mattermost/Teams app and copied required token as per the steps documented [here](https://www.botkube.io/installation/)
+Before you proceed, make sure you have installed BotKube Slack/Mattermost/Teams app and copied the required token as per the steps documented [here](https://www.botkube.io/installation/)

 ### Prerequisite